Skip to cookie consent Skip to main content

 “People who opt for medication combined with bariatric surgery have the most success because it’s a combination of the best anti-obesity therapies available,” Dr. Stanford adds.

-Side effects of weight loss drugs
+Side effects of weight loss injections and pills

 Serious side effects of weight loss drugs are rare.